Ana-Niko-byte/moment/README.md

 2. CSS3 - Used for adding styles to the content for legibility and aesthetic appeal.
 3. Vanilla Javascript - For adding basic interactivity and dynamically setting URLs.
 4. FontAwesome/Bootstrap icons - used for icons.
-4. FontAwesome/Bootstrap icons - used for icons.
 5. Emojipedia - used for emojis.
 6. Firefox Developer Tools - used for debugging the website during production.
 7. Lighthouse - An extension I used for testing the performance, accessibility, best practices and SEO of my site (result shown under debugging below).
-8. GitHub - For code storage, version control and deployment.
-9. Git - For commiting through the terminal and pushing to GitHub for storage.
 8. GitHub - For code storage, version control and deployment.
 9. Git - For commiting through the terminal and pushing to GitHub for storage.
 10. VSC - The IDE I developed the project in.